LaZeAsh/notes/content/notes/High School.md

 ### USA

 10th Grade started like normal, school had gone back to fully in-person this year, no more of the hybrid system (bye bye lovely 9 AM - 12 PM school days).
+As my first in-person year of school I started

 I went to class and came back home alongside a few things on the side (eg: volunteering at my Middle School's Pancake Breakfast).
 Semester 1 of High School wasn't the best as I wasn't performing as well as I wanted academically nor was I doing anything outside of school that I was proud of.
 I was just being me, going to school, coming back home, and playing games.